njcuk9999/lbl/README.md

 Blaze calibration files must be placed in `{DATA_DIR}/calib` for optimal template creation (dealing with overlapping orders).
 The user must also provide the wavelength solutions associated with the science files in `{DATA_DIR}/calib` when not already included in the science headers.

-The easiest way to run LBL is to use wrapper scripts.
-Examples of wrapper files can be found in the ./lbl/doc/examples/ directory of this repository.
+The easiest way to run LBL is to use wrapper python scripts that set up the controlling parameters and the path ot the data.
+Some examples of wrapper files can be found in the ./lbl/doc/examples/ directory of this repository and they can be accessed via the links to the demo data in Sec.
+3.

-Essentially all one needs to do is set up a few constants in the wrapper file (instrument, data directory, which objects and which steps to run) and then call the wrapper, i.e. `python wrapper.py`.
+Essentially all one needs to do is set up a few constants in the wrapper file (instrument, data directory, which objects and which steps to run) and then call the wrapper, i.e. `python your_wrapper.py`.
 Make sure that the lbl conda environment was previously activated (```conda activate lbl-env```) before launching the LBL.

 [back to top](#contents)